Oliver Knapp Somerford Associates

 Where Somerford can help

-Lacework is a visibility focused cloud security solution which aims to give you a vast amount of insight into your data in your cloud estate.
+Lacework FortiCNAPP is a visibility focused cloud security solution which aims to give you a vast amount of insight into your data in your cloud estate.
 It works with cloud data from AWS, GCP and Azure providing a complete overview of the security of your data as well as any potential security risks relating to your cloud infrastructure.
-Whilst there are no active components of Lacework, meaning that all security fixes would have to be done manually, with assistance and guidance from Lacework, the insight provided by Lacework is invaluable to securing your public clouds.
+Whilst there are no active components of Lacework FortiCNAPP, meaning that all security fixes would have to be done manually, with assistance and guidance from Lacework FortiCNAPP, the insight provided by Lacework FortiCNAPP is invaluable to securing your public clouds.
 This would be the ideal solution if you wanted to know where you have weak security and there was potential for data being lost or exfiltrated.

 Netskope